hashicorp/serf/website/source/docs/commands/key.html.markdown

 intended to provide a transition state while the cluster converges.
 It is the responsibility of the operator to ensure that only the required encryption keys are installed on the cluster.
-You can ensure that a key is not installed using the `-remove` option.
-If it returns 0, the key has been removed from all members.
+You can ensure that a key is not installed using the `-list` and `-remove` options.

+All variations of the `key` command will return 0 if all nodes reply and there are no errors.
+If any node fails to reply or reports failure, the exit code will be 1.

 ## Usage